Germanic languages: West Germanic languages

-English is an official language of Belize, Canada, Nigeria, Falkland Islands, Saint Helena, Malta, New Zealand, Ireland, South Africa, Philippines, Jamaica, Dominica, Guyana, Trinidad and Tobago, American Samoa, Palau, St. Lucia, Grenada, Barbados, St. Vincent and the Grenadines, Puerto Rico, Guam, Hong Kong, Singapore, Pakistan, India, Papua New Guinea, Namibia, Vanuatu, the Solomon Islands and former British colonies in Asia, Africa and Oceania.
-Furthermore, it is the de facto language of the United Kingdom, the United States and Australia, as well as a recognized language in Nicaragua and Malaysia.
+English is an official language of Belize, Canada, Nigeria, Falkland Islands, Saint Helena, Malta, Ireland, South Africa, Philippines, Jamaica, Dominica, Guyana, Trinidad and Tobago, American Samoa, Palau, St. Lucia, Grenada, Barbados, St. Vincent and the Grenadines, Puerto Rico, Guam, Hong Kong, Singapore, Pakistan, India, Papua New Guinea, Namibia, Vanuatu, the Solomon Islands and former British colonies in Asia, Africa and Oceania.
+Furthermore, it is the de facto language of the United Kingdom, the United States, New Zealand and Australia, as well as a recognized language in Nicaragua and Malaysia.

 German is a language of Austria, Belgium, Germany, Liechtenstein, Luxembourg and Switzerland; it also has regional status in Italy, Poland, Namibia and Denmark.
 German also continues to be spoken as a minority language by immigrant communities in North America, South America, Central America, Mexico and Australia.
 A German dialect, Pennsylvania Dutch, is still used among various populations in the American state of Pennsylvania in daily life.
 A group of Alemannic German dialects commonly referred to as Alsatian is spoken in Alsace, part of modern France.

 Dutch is an official language of Aruba, Belgium, Curaçao, the Netherlands, Sint Maarten, and Suriname.
 The Netherlands also colonized Indonesia, but Dutch was scrapped as an official language after Indonesian independence.
 Today, it is only used by older or traditionally educated people.
 Dutch was until 1983 an official language in South Africa but evolved into and was replaced by Afrikaans, a partially mutually intelligible daughter language of Dutch.

 Afrikaans is one of the 12 official languages in South Africa and is a lingua franca of Namibia.
 It is used in other Southern African nations, as well.

 Low German is a collection of very diverse dialects spoken in the northeast of the Netherlands and northern Germany.
 Some dialects like East Pomeranian have been imported to South America.

-Scots is one of the 3 official languages of scotland and is spoken by over 1.5 million people, mostly in the Lowlands of Scotland but also in the northen isles (Orcadian, Shetlandic) and parts of Ulster (where the local dialect is known as Ulster Scots).
+Scots is one of the 3 official languages of Scotland and is spoken by over 1.5 million people, mostly in the Lowlands of Scotland but also in the Northern Isles (Orcadian, Shetlandic) and parts of Ulster (where the local dialect is known as Ulster Scots).

 Frisian is spoken among half a million people who live on the southern fringes of the North Sea in the Netherlands and Germany.

-Luxembourgish is a Moselle Franconian dialect that is spoken mainly in the Grand Duchy of Luxembourg, where it is considered to be an official language.
+Luxembourgish is a Moselle Franconian dialect that is spoken mainly in the Grand Duchy of Luxembourg, where it is an official language.
 Similar varieties of Moselle Franconian are spoken in small parts of Belgium, France, and Germany.

 Yiddish, once a native language of some 11 to 13 million people, remains in use by some 1.5 million speakers in Jewish communities around the world, mainly in North America, Europe, Israel, and other regions with Jewish populations.

 Limburgish varieties are spoken in the Limburg and Rhineland regions, along the Dutch–Belgian–German border.